Sample extraction, clean-up, dilution, re-array

 DNA and RNA extraction for plant tissue

-Designed for large experiments, we recommend this service if you intend to follow up with our large projects library preparation pipeline.
+Designed for large projects, this service is only available if you intend to follow up with our Large Projects library preparation pipeline.
 We charged a fixed price corresponding to a 96-well plate, no matter how many samples you actually submit in the plate.

 - DNA extraction: Using highly purified and RNA-free columns, our extractions reach an average yield of 2-7 µg of DNA per sample.
 These extractions are suitable for library preparation for NGS analyses.